spiceai/cookbook/imap/outlook.md

-# Outlook IMAP Data Connector
+# Connecting to an Outlook mailbox

 Follow these steps to get started with the IMAP Data Connector, connecting to an Outlook/Microsoft 365 mailbox.